kevinruscoe/AutoSortingModel/README.md

 namespace App;

-use KevinRuscoe\AutoSortingModelTrait\AutoSortingModelTrait as IsAutoSortable;
+use KevinRuscoe\AutoSortingModel\Traits\AutoSortingModelTrait as AutoSortable;

 class User
 {
-    use IsAutoSortable;
+    use AutoSortable;
 }

 ```

 By default the trait will look for the `sortBy` and `sort` querystring values to do the sorting.
-You can overwrite the `sortByKey` and `sortKey` properties of your model to change these.
+You can overwrite the `sortByKey` and `sortOrderKey` properties of your model to change these.

 ```
 <?php

 namespace App;

-use KevinRuscoe\AutoSortingModelTrait\AutoSortingModelTrait as IsAutoSortable;
+use KevinRuscoe\AutoSortingModel\Traits\AutoSortingModelTrait as AutoSortable;

 class User
 {
-    use IsAutoSortable;
+    use AutoSortable;

     protected $sortByKey = 'orderBy';

-    protected $sortKey = 'order';
+    protected $sortOrderKey = 'order';
 }

 ```